-‘General Hospital’ Spoilers: EP Frank Valentini Teases BIG February Surprise
+‘General Hospital’ Spoilers: EP Frank Valentini Teases Big February Surprise

 General Hospital spoilers tease that Liz and Franco Baldwin (Roger Howarth) were both surprised after learning about Tom’s death, let alone realizing that he had been murdered.
 Because of the obvious motive, the police think that it was Franco who killed him.

 But as he digs deeper into the death of the man whom he believed to have raped his girlfriend, Franco finds himself unconscious after receiving blunt force from behind.
-He wakes up in a room filled with trophies that he had previously seen in the Baker’s residence which is the first clue that Seth is the one who struck him from behind.
+He wakes up in a room filled with trophies that he had previously seen in the Baker’s residence, which is the first clue that Seth is the one who struck him from behind.

 Tell him Liz! #Friz #GH pic.twitter.com/0zU0USRFuv